 How to make this ice cream without an ice cream maker

-- First blend together all the ingredients.
+- First, blend together all the ingredients.

 - Next freeze the mixture in ice cube trays, keeping back about 1/2 cup liquid.

-- When the ice cream cubes are frozen, add them to a high speed blender with your reserved, (refrigerated) 1/2 cup liquid ice cream base.
+- When the ice cream cubes are frozen, add them to a high-speed blender with your reserved, (refrigerated) 1/2 cup liquid ice cream base.
 You can also do this in a food processor, but you may need to do small batches.

-- Serve immediately, or freeze for a couple hours for a firmer texture, stirring every 30 minutes to break up the crystals forming.
+- Serve immediately, or freeze for a couple of hours for a firmer texture, stirring every 30 minutes to break up the crystals forming.

 Notes about blending ice cream in your blender

-- This only works with a high powered blender, and it’s hard work even for them.
-If you don’t have a high powered blender, I absolutely wouldn’t attempt to blend ice cream.
+- This only works with a high-powered blender, and it’s hard work even for them.
+If you don’t have a high-powered blender, I absolutely wouldn’t attempt to blend ice cream.
 You can try the same method in a food processor instead – I use my Cuisinart.

 - It’s super important to monitor the blending constantly.
 Don’t step away for a moment because blending ice cream is hard on a blender.
 By monitoring and using the tamper, everything ‘should’ be fine.
 I have a Vitamix and it has a safety feature that turns the blender off if it starts to overheat.
 So that definitely gives me some peace of mind.

-More dairy free ice cream recipe inspiration
+More dairy-free & coconut milk ice cream recipe inspiration

 - Creamy Coconut Banana Nice Cream